PyAbel/PyAbel/README.rst

         x = np.linspace(-2, 2, 5)
         X, Y = np.meshgrid(x, -x)  # notice the minus sign in front of the y coordinate

-    The ``abel.tools.polar.index_coords`` function does this for images of any shape with any origin.
+    The ``pyabel.tools.polar.index_coords`` function does this for images of any shape with any origin.

 -
     **Angle:** All angles in PyAbel are measured in radians.
 When an absolute angle is defined, zero angle corresponds to the upwards vertical direction.
 Positive values are on the right side, and negative values on the left side.
 The range of angles is from −π to +π.
 The polar grid for a centered 5×5 image can be generated (following the code above) using